leeweiming3/tp/docs/UserGuide.md

 > [!NOTE]
 > 1. Even though you can edit multiple candidate details at once, attribute to edit must be **non-empty**.
 In other words, you must edit **at least one attribute** specified above.
 > 2. When **editing tags**, the existing tags of the candidate will be **removed**.
 Thus, you must specify **every tag** you want to keep on the candidate whenever you edit the candidate details.
+> 3. Applications involving the candidate to edit will be updated to involve the edited candidate.

 > [!WARNING]
 > **Comment and Interview Status** field for the candidates **cannot be edited** by `edit` as there is a dedicated method for editing them separately.